• SPECIAL DISCOUNT

 How Wildlife Activity Degrades Your Attic Insulation

 Attics provide a warm, secluded environment that attracts various wildlife species.
 While this may seem harmless, wildlife activity can cause significant damage to attic insulation.
-This blog post explores how pest and wildlife-damaged insulation can increase energy costs, health risks, and even structural issues in your home.
+This guide explores how pest and wildlife-damaged insulation can increase energy costs, health risks, and even structural issues in your home.
 Understanding these risks can help homeowners take proactive steps to protect their property and maintain a safe living environment.

 Nesting Behavior and Insulation Destruction